-Hello and welcome to this comprehensive course of self-directed CBT which has been specifically designed to help you to overcome a wide range of mental health problems without needing to see a therapist face-to-face or via video link.
+Hello and welcome to this comprehensive online course of CBT (Cognitive Behavioural Therapy) which has been specifically designed to help you to overcome a wide range of mental health problems.

-Self-directed CBT is based on 100% scientific evidence-based applied psychological principles and is authored by an academic psychologist Paul Lee BSc.
-(Hons) MSc.
-(Distinction) MIAEBP who also runs a private clinical practice in the West Midlands.
+CBT is based on 100% scientific evidence-based, clinically proven, applied psychological principles and is authored by an academic psychologist Paul Lee BSc.
+(Hons) MSc. who also runs a private clinical practice in the West Midlands.

 The course includes:

 - 16 weeks access to the entire course (it can normally be completed in 6 to 10 weeks).

 - A separate, online workbook (also available as a PDF download) designed to help you make practical and behavioural changes to bring the knowledge in the programme “to life”.

 - Available as a stand-alone, self-help course or with 2, 5 or 10 Clinical Support sessions using Zoom or in the Wombourne clinic.

 This course contains exactly the same materials, follows the same logical stucture and offers the same transformative knowledge that our in-clinic face-to-face course (Tranceformental CBT) does.

 Paul has designed the course so that it can be taken as a self-help programme on its own or with various levels of support.